Music therapy: Cultural aspects

-Cultural considerations in music therapy services, education, and research

 The 21st century is a culturally pluralistic world.
 In some countries, such as the United States, an individual may have multiple cultural identities that are quite different from the music therapist's.
 These include race; ethnicity, culture, and/or heritage; religion; sex; ability/disability; education; or socioeconomic status.
 Music therapists strive to achieve multicultural competence through a lifelong journey of formal and informal education and self-reflection.
 Multicultural therapy "uses modalities and defines goals consistent with the life experiences and cultural values of clients" rather than basing therapy on the therapist's worldview or the dominant culture's norms.

 Empathy in general is an important aspect of any mental health practitioner and the same is true for music therapists, as is multicultural awareness.
 It is the added complexity to cultural empathy that comes from adding music that provides both the greater risk and potential to provide exceptional culturally sensitive therapy (Valentino, 2006).
 An extensive knowledge of a culture is really needed to provide this effective treatment as providing culturally sensitive music therapy goes beyond knowing the language of speech, the country, or even some background about the culture.
 Simply choosing music that is from the same country of origin or that has the same spoken language is not effective for providing music therapy as music genres vary as do the messages each piece of music sends.
 Also, different cultures view and use music in various ways and may not always be the same as how the therapist views and uses music.
 Melody Schwantes and her colleagues wrote an article that describes the effective use of the Mexican "corrido" in a bereavement group of Mexican migrant farm workers (Schwantes, Wigram, Lipscomb & Richards, 2011).
 This support group was dealing with the loss of two of their coworkers after an accident they were in and so the corrido, a song form traditionally used for telling stories of the deceased.
 An important element that was also mentioned was that songwriting has shown to be a large cultural artifact in many cultures, and that there are many subtle messages and thoughts provided in songs that would otherwise be hard to identify.
 Lastly, the authors of this study stated that "Given the position and importance of songs in all cultures, the example in this therapeutic process demonstrates the powerful nature of lyrics and music to contain and express difficult and often unspoken feelings" (Schwantes et al., 2011).